dotherightthing/kss-node/demo-dotherightthing/README.md

 The easiest way to do this is to install a Git client.

 Download and install the GitHub client for [Mac](http://mac.github.com/) or [Windows](http://windows.github.com/).

-TODO: how to check that the Github client is installed

 #### Step 4: Download our code